JoeyBlount/PAC-Pro/README.md

 Node.js is required to run this project.
 It can be found at the following link: https://nodejs.org/en

 ### Setting Up
+The following instructions are for someone using VS Code.
+If you are not using VS Code, some extra steps may be required.
+Those extra steps will have to be determined by yourself and your development set up.

 1. Change to client directory
 ```sh
 cd client